Inter-Thread Communication

 | Queue | Passing discrete, fixed-size items between threads | N typed items, FIFO |

-| EventGroup | Signalling state transitions with bit flags | Up to 32 boolean bits |
+| EventGroup | Signalling state transitions with bit flags | Bitmask of boolean flags |

-| Stream | Moving a continuous byte stream with a flow-control threshold | Circular byte buffer |
+| Stream | Moving a continuous byte stream with a trigger threshold | Circular byte buffer |

 Choosing a Primitive